themcaffee/mood-music/README.md

 ### Prerequisites
 You will need:
 * Muse EEG-reading headband
-    * Device with python3 to process the headband data and interface with Spotify.
+* Device with python3 to process the headband data and interface with Spotify
 * Spotify account with premium subscription
 * Spotify developer account (free - https://developer.spotify.com)

 ### Usage